 - Policy Platforms

-Governor David Ige, Vice Chair
+Governor David Ige, Chair

 David Ige was elected Hawaii’s 8th governor in 2014 and reelected in 2018.
 He began his political career in 1985 after being appointed to fill a vacant seat in the Hawai‘i House of Representatives.
 In 1994, then-Representative Ige was elected to the Hawai‘i Senate and served until 2014.
 As WGA Chair, Governor Ige launched the Western Governors' Biosecurity and Invasive Species Initiative to focus on the impacts that nuisance species and pathogens have on western ecosystems, forests, rangelands, watersheds, and infrastructure, as well as how biosecurity can address risks posed by invasive species.

 Steve Bullock, Vice Chair

 Steve Bullock was elected Montana’s 24th governor in 2012 and served until 2021.
 The Montana native served as Attorney General of Montana prior to his time as Governor.
 As WGA Chair, Governor Bullock launched the Western Governors’ National Forest and Rangeland Management Initiative, which produced administrative and legislative recommendations to reform federal wildfire budget practices, advance landscape-scale restoration projects, and strengthen markets for forest products and rangeland goods and services.